khalalw/personal-blog/src/content/posts/dad-jokes-reflection.md

 I ended it, with no notice to the users.
 I dropped the database of phone numbers, as I had no reason to keep them.
 No, I wasn't going to sell their data or keep them for some future marketing plan.
 That's not my jam.

 Many people were really upset with me because it'd become apart of their daily routine.
 People were sharing the jokes with their co-workers, friends, family and it almost made me sad for ending it.
-Maybe...just maybe, I'll bring it back again and allow for people to enjoy it.
+Maybe...just maybe, ~~I'll bring it back again and allow for people to enjoy it.~~

+Edit: It's live again!
+Text Dad to 415-223-8886

 # What I Learned Throughout the Project